jidemaestri/About-Me/README.md

 Brief description of my profile.

--Presentation
+01) Presentation
--Curriculum vitae
+02) Curriculum vitae
--University Diploma of Engineering
+03) University Diploma of Engineering
--Certificates
+04) Certificates
--Other Diplomas
+05) Other Diplomas

 For more information, contact me: